pukar10/control-plane-deploy/README.md

 # control-plane-deploy
-Control-plane repo to utilize ArgoCD App of apps to bootstrap the control-plane cluster for my homelab.
+Control-plane repo utilizing ArgoCD App of apps to bootstrap the control-plane cluster for my homelab.

 ## Project